Template Letters and Scripts

 Practical tips

-- •You can also call the HMRC bereavement helpline on 0300 200 3300.
+- •You can also ring the HMRC bereavement helpline on 0300 200 3300.

-Notifying the council (council tax)
+Letting the council know (council tax)

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Council name] Council Tax Department [Council address] Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased], who was the [sole / joint] council tax payer at: [Property address] [Postcode] Council tax account number: [account number, if known] Date of death: [date of death] I am the [executor of the will / administrator of the estate / next of kin].
 [Choose whichever applies:] The property is now unoccupied: I understand that the property is exempt from council tax from the date of death until probate is granted, and for six months after that.
 Please apply the relevant exemption and confirm this in writing.
 Someone else still lives at the property: [Name of remaining occupant] continues to live at the property.
 If they are now the sole adult occupant, please apply the 25% single person discount from the date of death.
 Please transfer the account into their name.
 Please send all correspondence to my address above.
 Yours faithfully, [Your full name]